jjnether/obsidian_backup/jnetherton/DA/Active Orders/121288 - Minnesota Power Co..md

 - after reconfiguration, does it ever go back to normal state?
 - sel tie logic having to do with voltage?

-October install
-potentially end of october for commissioning
+potentially end of October for commissioning